EN

 7. Leverage all capabilities of devices and new technologies.

-The growing popularity of mobile devices is having a significant impact on the development of Fintech technology.
-With increased pressure to achieve profits alongside the rise of emerging startups, most businesses will seek ways to optimize their current operations.
+The increasing popularity of mobile is having a significant impact on the development of Fintech technology.
+With growing pressure to achieve profitability alongside the rise of emerging startups, most businesses will look for ways to optimize their current operations.

-In recent years, AI has become an integral part of the Fintech industry and its popularity is on the rise.
-Key areas of AI usage include gathering and managing data, analyzing personal spending habits, and facilitating transactions.
-The ability to provide customers with personalized experiences and perfectly suited products will soon become a significant competitive advantage in the Fintech market.
+In recent years, AI has become an essential part of the Fintech industry, and its popularity is on the rise.
+Key areas of AI usage include data collection and management, personal spending habit analysis, as well as protecting and facilitating transactions.
+The ability to offer customers personalized experiences and perfectly fitting products will soon become a significant competitive advantage in the Fintech market.

-Technologies such as eKYC allow banks to verify customers online automatically and comply with regulations.
-Additionally, chatbots and virtual assistants are becoming more popular, helping users conduct transactions more easily.
-AR and VR technologies also open up new opportunities to engage with customers, creating unique experiences in financial services.
+Technologies like eKYC allow banks to verify customers online automatically and comply with regulations.
+Moreover, chatbots and virtual assistants are becoming popular, helping users conduct transactions more easily.
+AR and VR technology also opens new opportunities for customer interaction, creating unique experiences in financial services.

 8. Communicate and respond clearly to users at all times.